 - If prior service, have an honorable discharge from the Armed Services with a qualifying RE code of 1 on DD Form 214.

-- Meet one of the following criteria: have credit for MS 101/102/201/202, complete Cadet Command’s Leadership Training Course, or complete Basic Training in one of the Armed Forces.
+- Meet one of the following criteria: have credit for Military Science 100 and 200 level courses, complete Cadet Command’s Cadet Initial Entry Training (CIET), or complete Basic Training in one of the Armed Forces.

 - Have a college GPA of at least 2.5 on a 4.0 scale.